kr-colab/disperseNN/README.md

        # Note the two sets of quotes around the output name
 ```

-Simulation programs other than SLiM may be used to make tral mnining data, as long as the output is processed into tensors of the necessary shape.
+Simulation programs other than SLiM may be used to make training data, as long as the output is processed into tensors of the necessary shape.